RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/tls-configuration.md

 You can also specify that authentication is not enforced for traffic received from clusters or clients.

+{{% excerpt %}}
-### Configuring TLS for Replica Of communication only
+### Configuring TLS for Replica Of communication only on the source database

-To enable TLS for Replica Of communication only for a database:
+To enable TLS for Replica Of communication only on the source database:

 1. In **databases**, either:
     - Click ![icon_add](/images/rs/icon_add.png "+") to create a new database.